-The Top 13 Best Top-Down RPGs That Are Absolutely Incredible - Gameranx
+The Top 15 Best Top-Down RPGs That Are Absolutely Incredible - Gameranx

 Developer: Obsidian Entertainment

-Platform: Nintendo Switch, PlayStation 4, Xbox One, macOS, Linux, Microsoft Windows, Macintosh operating systems
+Platform: Nintendo Switch, PlayStation 4, Xbox One, PC

 Release Date: March 2015

-What is it with the games on this top-down RPGs list and Kickstarter crowdfunding?
-Because this is another one that excelled due to it.
 Pillars of Eternity is the spiritual successor to the Baldur’s Gate and Icewind Dale series, and maybe a little bit of Planescape: Torment for good measure.
 This game takes place in the fantasy world of Eora, which is situated in the equally fictional nation of Dyrwood.
-The infants of Dyrwood have become plagued by a mysterious illness that forces them to be born without a soul – sounds kind of spooky, doesn’t it?
-Pillars of Eternity garnered critical acclaim when it was released; with critics and fans praising it for its fantasy setting, the incredibly immersive writing, and topped off by some great strategic combat as well.
+The infants of Dyrwood have become plagued by a mysterious illness that forces them to be born without a soul.
+Pillars of Eternity garnered critical acclaim when it was released, with critics and fans praising it for its fantasy setting, incredibly immersive writing, and great strategic combat.
+The fantasy RPG was the product of a Kickstarter campaign, having raised $4 million USD in 2012.
+It was the highest-funded video game at the time.

 #4 Fire Emblem Awakening